AbbeyWiz/WhiteboxGhost/README.md

 Full documentation is available at <http://docs.ghost.org>.

+## About this fork

+This is a fork which contains changes to the official Ghost core application which have not been accepted as pull requests.
+These are "scratch an itch" type features that [I](http://github.com/baus) wanted in the application.

+Each feature is implemented as a branch forked from the upstream [master](https://github.com/TryGhost/Ghost/).
+This allows the features to be merged into your local fork independently.
+The master branch merges all of the feature branches.

 ### AdminRoot branch

 This branch provides the ability to configure the location of the admin pages in Ghost.
 See the discussion of this